osuTitanic/clients/PATCHING.md

 ## Patching the client

-To actually use the client with the server, you will need to patch it, and I would recommend using [dnSpy](https://github.com/dnSpy/dnSpy) for that.
+To actually use the client with a private server, you will need to patch it, and I would recommend using [dnSpy](https://github.com/dnSpy/dnSpy) for that.

 Also, most of the clients are obfuscated.
 Please look at the section below on how to patch them.